 Statistics for an email communication

-Note: For information on the update frequency for reporting statistics, see Update frequency.
+Note: For information about the update frequency for reporting statistics, see Update frequency.

 The graph shows the number of opens and clicks over time.

-Below the graph, you can see the number of unsubscribes, soft bounces, hard bounces and which devices are being used to access the emails.
+Below the graph, you can see the percentage of unsubscribes, soft bounces, hard bounces and which devices are being used to access the emails.
 For a full definition of soft and hard bounces, see Soft and hard bounces.
+The time period used to calculate the bounce rate percentages and the device use percentages is the lifetime of the team.
+This means that sending more emails that do not bounce will reduce the percentage.

 The following statistics are shown on the dashboard: